 You’ve Got To Show You Want To Do The Job

 You want to make sure you have at least a little interest in the jobs you are applying for.
-You will find more satisfaction and be less frustrated if you can use skills that you are good at and enjoy using.
+You will find more satisfaction and be less frustrated if you can use skills that you are good at and enjoy using in your next job.

 How Interest Drives You Forward